movio/react-native-rsa-signer/README.md

 `npm install`

+If you're using React Native version < 0.60:

 `$ react-native link react-native-rsa-signer`

+Otherwise use `$ cd ios && pod install` as the newer versions support auto linking.

 This plugin uses Swift.
 If you don't use Swift in your iOS project, you need to add a `empty.swift` file in your project to activate the Swift compiling.